=Revamped: November 7, 2015= My new notes are in bold

 The other teenagers and guardians noticed it too, and began mobilizing in front of Drizzt to shield him.

-"Elwing, wait!"
-Huynh cried out.
+"Ellifain, wait!"
+Huỳnh cried out.
 "Grandpa wants him alive!"

 "Why should he?" the elf girl spat.
 "He is a drow!
 A killer!"
-She had her longbow pointed at Drizzt, as if he were some blasphemous thing she wouldn't dare touch.
+She kept her arrow-less longbow pointed at Drizzt, as if he would suddenly start killing everybody if she so much as moved it an inch away from him.

 Drizzt did his best to push away from his circle of protectors.
 "I am fine, I don't need all of you to shield me."

-"But Elwing's a sharp shooter," Ahnnie objected.
-"She could have easily hit you right in the heart!"
+"But Ellifain's a sharp shooter," Ahnnie objected.
+"She could have easily hit you right in a fatal spot!"

 "That will not stop me," Drizzt said firmly.
-"Your grandfather has given me this task, which if not given I would have never thought to do it.
+"Your grandfather has given me this task, which if not given I would have never thought to do.
 It's a new chance for me-"

-"But what if you die?" she asked softly.
+"But what if you get hurt?" she asked softly.

 The drow only pat her head affectionately, and didn't say anything.

-"Putting that aside," Valkyrie interrupted, "You must know some things first."
-She looked to Elwing, who already began fitting an arrow to the bowstring.
+"Putting that aside," Valkyrie interrupted, "You must know something first."
+She focused on Ellifain, who already began fitting a new arrow to the bowstring, but she spoke to Drizzt.
 "Years before, when my mother and uncle were still young, a drow raid took place in the forests."

 Drizzt looked at her curiously.

-"They attacked at a tribe of wild elves.
+"They attacked a tribe of moon elves.
 Only one survivor remained...and it was her.
-Elwing."
+Ellifain."

 Now his lavender eyes were open wide.

-"She lost her mother in the attack," Huynh said.
-"That is why she's especially bitter towards the drow.
-Only thing is, it seemed strange for her to be spared; considering the drow ways, they would never have overlooked her or-"
+"She lost her mother in the attack," Huỳnh said.
+"That is why she's especially bitter towards the drow."

 "Drizzt!"
 Ahnnie suddenly called out, remembering her doubts from the beginning of the festival.
 "Did you take place in that raid?"

 The sudden barrage of information and questions made Drizzt's head swirl.
-The facts reminded him of the raid that night, and the little elf girl with the sparkling eyes...he looked up at Elwing now, and somewhat recognized those eyes.
+The facts reminded him of the raid that night and the little elf girl with the sparkling eyes...he looked up at Ellifain now, and somewhat recognized those eyes.
 "Yes," he said softly, "I was in a raid..."

 Everyone around him went quiet.

 "A raid," he corrected them.
-"I am not sure if I was in that raid of which you spoke of.
+"I am not sure if I was in that raid of which you speak.
 But I do remember a little elf girl that was spared."

 "What did he say?"
-Elwing asked the Quang teenagers, for she didn't understand drow.
+Ellifain asked the Quang teenagers, for she didn't understand drow.

 Valkyrie translated it for her, word for word, and looked to Drizzt to see if he had any more to say.